12 Important Lessons Small Business Owners Learned This Year

 As it turns out, our customers rely on several different ways of retaining employees, including using bonuses for excellent work.
 Beyond those types of bonuses, however, customers relied on more personal approaches:

 - A great culture that employees want to be a part of.

 - Giving employees personal autonomy and showing you trust them.

 “Being able to let employees manage their own group and run the program on their own with updates to owner.” — Sara James, Pinnacle Athletics

 We’re always curious what our customers are doing to improve efficiency and their bottom line.
 It helps us as we continue to build When I Work into the best tool it can be, knowing what they’ve discovered needs changing or how they prefer to use it.

 8. What tools were most beneficial this year?

 We’re happy that our customers told us that When I Work was one of their beneficial tools this year, of course, but that seemed to be part of a larger picture of finding automatic tools that replaced paper.
-Whether it was a clock-in system that reduced paper cards, or a point-of-sale system for better inventory management, our customers found benefits in updating the tools they’d used and moved away from manual procedures.
+Whether it was a clock-in, clock-out app that reduced paper cards, or a point-of-sale system for better inventory management, our customers found benefits in updating the tools they’d used and moved away from manual procedures.

 One survey response stood out, however, in its different approach.
 That customer found that webinars, blogs, and articles had helped them this past year.
 We love to hear that!
 Always be learning.